AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Port setup
 ----------

-The multi-user network architecture is based on a clients-server model.
-The communication protocol use four ports to communicate with client:
+The multi-user network architecture is based on a client-server model.
+The communication protocol uses four ports to communicate with clients:

-* Commands: command transmission (such as **snapshots**, **change_rights**, etc.) [given port]
+* Commands: command transmission (such as **snapshots**, **change_rights**, etc.) [user-nominated port]
 * Subscriber : pull data [Commands port + 1]
 * Publisher : push data [Commands port + 2]
 * TTL (time to leave) : used to ping each client [Commands port + 3]

-To know which ports will be used, you just have to read the port in your preference.
+To know which ports will be used, you just have to read the port in your preferences.

 .. figure:: img/hosting_guide_port.png
     :align: center